quicwg/base-drafts/draft-ietf-quic-recovery.md

 lesser of min_rtt and latest_rtt on subsequent samples.

-An endpoint uses only locally observed times in computing the min_rtt and does not adjust for host delays reported by the peer.
+An endpoint uses only locally observed times in computing the min_rtt and does not adjust for ACK delays reported by the peer.
 Doing so allows the endpoint to set a lower bound for the smoothed_rtt based entirely on what it observes (see {{smoothed-rtt}}), and limits potential underestimation due to erroneously-reported delays by the peer.